 David’s practice includes the curation and development of public conversations and project commissions for major arts organisations and biennales including the Venice Biennale, the Prague Quadrennial, the Gwangju Design Biennale, Kaldor Public Art Projects, Sherman Contemporary Art Foundation, and Arts Centre Melbourne, among others.
 His work has been curated into exhibitions of architecture, art, and design in North America, Europe, Asia, and Australia.
 In 2010 he co-founded the curatorial collective N with Sam Spurr and Adrian Lahoud.
 In 2016 he established N Editions to publish limited edition books, art, and music.

-David has developed and led innovative curricula in fields of architecture and art in universities in the United States, Australia, and the United Kingdom.
+David has developed and led innovative curricula in fields of architecture, design, and art in universities in the United States, Australia, and the United Kingdom.
 David began his academic career in 2001 as the Paul Rudolph Visiting Assistant Professor of Architecture at Auburn University.
-From 2003-2008 he was an Adjunct Assistant Professor of Architecture at Carnegie Mellon University and from 2006-2007 served as a Visiting Professor at the CMU Entertainment Technology Center.
+He worked at Carnegie Mellon University from 2003-2008 as an Adjunct Assistant Professor of Architecture (2003-2008) and as a Visiting Professor at the CMU Entertainment Technology Center (2006-2007).
 In 2008 he relocated to Australia to be senior lecturer at the University of Technology Sydney School of Architecture.

 In 2009 he was hired to initiate and direct a new suite of degrees in photography and situated media at the University of Technology Sydney School of Design.
 He served as Director and Senior Lecturer, Photography and Situated Media from 2009-2015.